The following instructions are intended for users who are using the XinematiX App for the first time. It provides an introduction how to use the App.

 If you want to delete a Multi: Slide it over the left edge (6).

-But please note: As soon as a Multi is placed in a Life Mode page (see section 'Life Mode' below),
+But if this Multi has already been placed in a Life Mode page (see section 'Life Mode pages' below),

-At the bottom left you will find a cube symbol representing a random geneator.
+At the bottom left is shown a cube symbol, representing a random generator.

-A tap on this cube will create a random Multi.
+A tap on this symbol will create a random Multi.

 As the complete XinematiX library comprises approximately 1,000 sounds you could create